Thamasb/battleships-game/README.md

 - As a user I want to be able to start the game.
     - To start the game, simply execute the Python script.
+- As a user, I want to be able to set the grid size.
+    - At the beginning of the game the user able to set to grid size between 5 and 10.
 - As a user I want to be informed about the game rules.
     - At the beginning of the game, the user is provided with information about the game and rules.
 - As a user I want to be able to mark my shots on the table.